pelias/postal-cities/README.md

 Technically the association with `Franconia` is correct as the address lies within the political boundary of `Franconia`, however this doesn't change the fact that the locals refer to this location as `Souderton` despite it being slighly outside the political boundary of `Souderton`.

 In order to solve this problem, we will source all the locality names associated with the postal code `18964` within `USA` and use them to associate locality aliases which can be used when searching.

 ## Data extraction workflow

 The scripts are designed to be used on a full-planet build but will work just as well for a smaller extract, running the planet build can take some time, if it's your first time try a smaller extract first.

+The expected input format for these scripts is a 4-column TSV file (without a header line).
+The four columns are (in left-to-right order): Postcode, City Name, Longitude, Latitude.

 ### Extract the relevant data from OpenStreetMap